flukejones/DIYDoom/tutorial/README.md

     // Is the index previously found?
     if (pMap->GetLumpIndex() > -1)
     {
-        // Just return it and dont search return pMap->GetLumpIndex();
+        // Just return it and don’t search return pMap->GetLumpIndex();
     }